 The Roswell Air Center is one of the largest centers for the commercial aviation industries of the Southwest.
-The air center hosts flights from ROW (Roswell) to DFW (Dallas-Fort Worth).
+The air center hosts flights between ROW (Roswell) and DFW (Dallas-Fort Worth).
 There have also been flights to and from PHX (Phoenix Sky Harbor), but those flights have been temporarily suspended by American Airlines, which hopes to reinstate them in 2024.
-For more information about ROW's daily flights and business properties click here.
+For more information about ROW's daily flights and business properties click here

 The Roswell Air Center is located five miles south of the central business district of the city and is the core of southeastern New Mexico’s industrial activity.

 The airport was Roswell Army International Airfield during World War II and Walker Air Force Base during the Cold War.
 When it closed, the 4,600 acre base was the largest of the United States Air Force Strategic Air Command.
 Roswell International Air Center (then RIAC) was developed after the closure of Walker Air Force Base on June 30, 1967.

 Walker AFB was named after General Kenneth Newton Walker, a native of Los Cerrillos, New Mexico.
 He was killed during a bombing mission over Rabaul, Papua New Guinea on January 5, 1943.
 Though intercepted by enemy fighters, his group scored direct hits on nine Japanese ships.
 General Walker was last seen leaving the target area with one engine on fire and several fighters on his tail.
 For his actions, General Walker was awarded the Medal of Honor posthumously by President Franklin D. Roosevelt in 1943.
 The base was renamed in his honor on January 13, 1948.